“An Overview of Scientology” banner

 You do not need a person donating to the IAS, you need a person that is thriving and is getting richer in knowledge and understanding.
 Some plaque or status achieved (paid for) in the IAS is not going to do this.
 Although the Impact magazine of the IAS seems to want to get the message across as if these are desirable things to have and should be longed for.
 In the magazine we see then a lot of showing off in form of photographs of all these contributors (donators) proudly standing there with their plaques, pins or any such.

 I know a variety of persons that donated quite a bit of money to the IAS, however this is not matched by their actual progress within Scientology and understanding of life itself.
 The question is if this is supposed to be like this?
 Is money being donated to IAS instead of spending it on actual services, which aim it was to promote and forward the progress of those particular individuals within Scientology?
 Also if you are going to salvage people you will not be able to accomplish that with sheer money.
 You need to change man from within!
 In fact this is what Scientology initially was created for.
+Having your focus just on changing outer circumstances and/or systems is only a temporary or emergency solution.

 SOLVE IT WITH SCIENTOLOGY